- Max Levchin is a software engineer and entrepreneur born in Ukraine in 1975. He moved to the U.S. in 1991.

 Once PayPal switched to email addresses instead of PDAs, the company needed a way to ensure new accounts were being opened by real humans instead of bots.
 Levchin and his team implemented a kind of CAPTCHA that would pop up during important transactions to help prevent automated attempts at fraud.
 The Gausebeck–Levchin test displayed distorted text on the screen that was difficult for programs but easy for humans to recognize.

 PayPal Goes Public

-In 2002, after months playing politics with the SEC and fiddling with lawyers, patents and boards of directors, PayPal went public.
-Almost immediately, eBay, one of their chief competitors, acquired the company for $1.5 billion.
+In 2002, after months of playing politics with the SEC and fiddling with lawyers, patents, and boards of directors, PayPal went public.
+Almost immediately, eBay, one of its chief competitors, acquired the company for $1.5 billion.

-Levchin had a stake of 2.3% of the company.
+Levchin had a stake of 2.3% in the company.
 On the day of the acquisition, his shares were valued at around $34 million.

 The price of the acquisition, however, was measured in more than just money. eBay’s corporate culture instantly began to take over PayPal’s more casual atmosphere.
-Within only four years, Levchin, Peter Thiel, Elon Musk and 38 of the other 50 original employees had moved on.
+Within only four years, Levchin, Peter Thiel, Elon Musk, and many of the other 50 original employees had moved on.

 What Is Max Levchin Known For?